August 21, 2017

-I didn’t have a car, and I was certain it would cost hundreds of dollars to drive that far (something I didn’t have).
-At age 11, when you live in a place so remote they have to pipe everything in, to include sunlight, the distances are staggering.
+I didn’t have a car, and I was certain it would cost hundreds of dollars to drive that far (something I didn’t have). when you live in a place so remote they have to pipe everything in, to include sunlight, the distances are staggering.

 Now, at 11, I already knew the universe was expanding.
 Galaxies were dashing away from each other at mind boggling speeds, but I couldn’t imagine that my personal universe ever would.

-It wasn’t until almost 6 months later I got see my world to expand a little.
+It wasn’t until almost six months later I got see my world to expand a little.

 As part of the Altar Boy Society in our parish, we sold raffle tickets to raise money to go Yellowstone National Park.
 Talk about seeing your universe double in size.

-We went in the church bus to Denver, stayed overnight at the Seminary there, and then the next day made it to Yellowstone.
+We went in the church bus to Denver, stayed overnight at the seminary there, and then the next day made it to Yellowstone.
 I saw incredible things.
 Geysers, and waterfalls.
-There were Bears.
-There were Elk.
-There was the effect of Geological forces to be seen , but that I had little understanding of, but still left me floored.
+There were bears.
+There were elk.
+There was the effect of geological forces that I had little understanding of, but still left me floored.

 But what it taught me was the location for this awesome event was no more than a days drive or so.
 It got me thinking that just maybe, I’d be there.

 But it wasn’t till the Army that I really got to travel.
 Flying out to Ft.
-McClellan, Alabama was probably the longest trip I ever had up to that point.
-Then flying to different military bases or events just expanded the Universe greatly for me.
+McClellan, Alabama, was probably the longest trip I ever had up to that point.
+Then flying to different military bases or events just expanded the universe greatly for me.
 I got to see awesome things with Uncle Sam paying the way.
 I got to live in Germany for three years with the Army making sure I had a roof and food.
 I flew out to Ft.
-Irwin California where I was positive I’d found the middle of nowhere.
-Then flying from Europe to Saudi Arabia and driving two hundred plus miles to fine out I’d been totally wrong in that assumption.
+Irwin California, where I was positive I’d found the middle of nowhere.
+Then flying from Europe to Saudi Arabia and driving two hundred plus miles to find out I’d been totally wrong in that assumption.